Aug

 Can we learn social etiquette from 1908?
 Tricky.
 Read on…

-I took some flak last week online from a long-time online friend for sending her a LinkedIn invitation-to-connect, but without (gasp) adding a personal message.
-Now, I was catching up on a bunch of LinkedIn stuff and realized there were dozens of friends and colleagues I wanted to invite.
+I took some flak last week online from a long-time online friend for sending her a LinkedIn invitation-to-connect, unhealthy but without (gasp) adding a personal message.
+Now, buy information pills I was catching up on a bunch of LinkedIn stuff and realized there were dozens of friends and colleagues I wanted to invite.
 Also, I’ve been using the standard “Dennis Van Staalduinen would like to connect with you” template for years without thinking about it, and never stopped to think how impersonal that might be.

 But her reaction got me thinking of Social Etiquette in general and how the online world and the “norms” of the offline and online worlds get a bit muddled up.
 And how, without a manual, it’s easy to cross lines and offend people without realizing it.